tlx307/gitskills/readme.txt

-Git is a version control system.
+Git is a distributed version control system.
-Git id free software.
+Git id free software distributed under the GPL.